AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 For example, you author forms directly in Microsoft Excel or Google Sheets and these spreadsheets are transformed into forms for your website.
 Any new form or form content, such as a new form field, is instantly available on your website without requiring a rebuild process.

 The following diagram illustrates how you can edit forms in Microsoft Excel or Google Sheets (Document-based Authoring) and publish to Edge Delivery Services.
-It also shows the AEM publishing method using the Adaptive Forms Editor (WYSIWYG Authoring).
+It also shows the AEM publishing method using the WYSIWYG Authoring (Universal Editor or Adaptive Forms Editor).

 ![Publish to Edge Delivery Services and AEM](/help/edge/docs/forms/assets/AEM-forms-with-EDS-publishing.png)